 Chronic depression is very difficult to manage and is beyond the scope of this article.
 Some medicines that are used to treat depression such as selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants(TCAs) can also lower sex drive.
 Especially for men, when the ability to perform or get excited is present, further negative feelings are produced thus compounding the underlying depression.

-Let’s face it, our thoughts affect and control every aspect of our sex life.
+Let’s face it, our thoughts and mood affect and control every aspect of our sex life.
 In working with many, many clients over the years my experience is that the ability to have sex and enjoy sex lies entirely between our ears.
-In other words the more positive our thoughts, the more optimistic our thoughts are the better our sex life will be.
+In other words, the more positive our thoughts, the more optimistic our thoughts are the better our sex life will be.

 The better we feel about ourselves, the better our sex drive and performance will be.
 The worse we feel about ourselves, the thought of sex and pleasure gets buried in the quagmire of negative thoughts and feelings that consume us.
 Sex is often the last place that some will seek when depression is prevalent.

 Sex and the feeling of connection and intimacy with another is a natural stimulant that will affect mood; having sex releases certain hormones and endorphin’s in the body such as serotonin that leads to the post-coital ‘feel good’ emotion.
 Intimacy with a partner can also open communication and lead to a connection that someone who is suffering from depression might be looking for.
 Orgasm, in both men and women, releases oxytocin, which can lead to feelings of happiness.
 Oxytocin is also known to limit anxiety and fear.
 Sex is also a well-known stress reliever; having sex can make you feel more relaxed.

 The Dilemma, what comes first, the chicken or the egg?